-If you’d rather dig into Toby Fox’s previous title, be sure to check out our Undertale Chara, Undertale Frisk, and Undertale Papyrus character guides.
-Or, if you’ve played both games and you’re looking for something to keep you busy until Deltarune chapter 3 arrives, take a browse of our picks for the best games like Undertale on Switch and mobile.
+If you'd rather dig into Toby Fox's previous title, be sure to check out our Undertale Chara, Undertale Frisk, and Undertale Papyrus character guides.
+Or, if you still haven't checked out the latest installment of this episodic gaming epic, see our Deltarune Chapters 3 and 4 review.

 Kris

-Deltaune’s protagonist is Kris, who, before falling into the Dark World, lives at home with their mother Asriel while their brother, Toriel, is away at college.
-Kris’ father, Asgore, also lives in Hometown, residing at his flower shop since separating from Asriel.
-Kris’ adventure begins at school, where they fall into the Dark World with classmate Susie, and are introduced to Ralsei, before beginning an adventure as a trio.
+Deltarune's protagonist is Kris, who, before falling into the Dark World, lives at home with their mother, Asriel, while their brother, Toriel, is away at college.
+Kris' father, Asgore, also lives in Hometown, residing at his flower shop since separating from Asriel.
+Kris's adventure begins at school, where they fall into the Dark World with classmate Susie and are introduced to Ralsei before beginning an adventure as a trio.

 Susie

-Susie is the most willing of the protagonist trio when it comes to violence, and can easily slay monsters with her powerful axe.
-Despite starting off as the class bully, Susie eventually warms to Kris, and as of the end of chapter two, is very good friends with Lancer.
+Susie is the most willing of the protagonist trio when it comes to violence and can easily slay monsters with her powerful axe.
+Despite starting off as the class bully, Susie eventually warms to Kris and their new friends in the Dark World.
+There might even be a budding romance, with Susie and Noelle getting closer with every passing chapter.

 Ralsei